 Get Promoted Faster.
 Because our candidates simultaneously earn an MA and California teaching credential, they earn higher salaries than teachers who don’t have advanced degrees.
 Additionally, a substantial number of CGU alumni have been promoted to leadership positions within five years of graduating.

 - Submit three letters of recommendation

 - Write a two- to three-page statement of purpose essay that addresses the following questions:

-- What special gifts (intellectual, linguistic, physical, or spiritual) or special interests or experiences (athletics, art, or music, travel or volunteer work) do you bring with you to the challenge of teaching/working with youth?
+- What personal assets (intellectual, linguistic, physical, or spiritual) will you bring with you to the challenge of teaching culturally and linguistically diverse students?

 - Come to CGU for a faculty interview

 - Submit passing scores to the CSET (recommended, but not required).

 The CBEST is required for all applicants in Teacher Education.
 Additionally, all applicants must submit passing scores on the appropriate CSET examination or a subject matter waiver letter for the area in which you are seeking your credential.
 Please contact the Teacher Education Program for further information.